 Mountain huts along the Kungsleden cost 520 SEK (60 USD) a night, or 420 SEK (48 USD) with STF membership.
 Huts not on the trail (e.g. Tarfala) cost 460 SEK (53 USD) a night, or 360 SEK (41 USD) with STF membership.
-STF membership can be obtained at the mountain stations (Kebnekaise and Nikkaluokta) for 295 SEK (34 USD), and as you can easily work out, you’d get back the cost of the membership with 3 nights on the trail.
+STF membership can be obtained at the mountain stations (Kebnekaise and Abisko) for 295 SEK (34 USD), and as you can easily work out, you’d get back the cost of the membership with 3 nights on the trail.
 STF membership will also grant you access to use the kitchens at the huts along the trail, even if you’re not staying for the night, which would be really useful for a lunch stop if you’re planning to complete 2 hut distances in a day.

 I can’t remember to exact price of meal packets where you can just add water and have a full hot yummy meal ready, but I think they’re in the range of 100-200 SEK.
 There might be some clearance items on offer which can be quite a bargain in the mountains.

-295 SEK for STF membership
+295 SEK – STF membership (same in 2019)

 420 SEK x 7 = 2940 SEK for accommodation Total = 3235 SEK (371 USD) ~400USD including transport to and from Kiruna, excluding cost of food